 Camp Lejeune Birth Defects

-Between 1953 and 1987, pregnant women at Camp Lejeune drank, bathed in, and did dishes in water they believed was clean.
-But they unknowingly put their babies at risk of Camp Lejeune birth defects, as well as childhood cancers and lifelong health conditions.
-Many women also lost their babies to miscarriage or stillbirth.
-After decades of anguish and a lack of justice, victims of birth defects from Camp Lejeune water contamination may finally be able to take action.
+Between 1953 and 1987, pregnant women at Camp Lejeune used water they believed was clean for drinking, bathing, and washing dishes, which unknowingly put their babies at risk of Camp Lejeune birth defects, childhood cancers, and lifelong health conditions.
+Many also suffered miscarriages or stillbirths.
+After decades of anguish with no justice, victims of the water contamination can finally take action — but the deadline is August 10, 2024, so don’t delay.

 Did Camp Lejeune Water Cause Birth Defects?